 The full guardianship gives more certainty to the relationship between the guardian and the ward.
 Its creation generally focuses on the minor's need for a substitute parent because of the parent's temporary or permanent inability to make and execute parental decisions.

 This type of guardian has authority to consent to marriage.
 The guardian also has authority to consent to adoption, or to release the minor for adoption, but the guardian may not execute a consent or release until the Court, after notice and hearing, authorizes the guardian to execute the consent or release.

-If the parent petitions to terminate a full guardianship, the Court may appoint an attorney or refer the matter to the Department of Human Services to begin proceedings in the Family Division of Circuit Court, which may result in the termination of the parent's parental rights.
+If the parent petitions to terminate a full guardianship, the Court may appoint an attorney or refer the matter to the Department of Health and Human Services to begin proceedings in the Family Division of Circuit Court, which may result in the termination of the parent's parental rights.
 The Court may also terminate the guardianship or continue the guardianship for up to one year.
 If the minor has resided with the guardian for not less than one year and the Court finds that the parents have failed to provide the minor with parental care, love, guidance and attention, the Court may continue the guardianship, if it is established by clear and convincing evidence to be in the best interest of the minor.

 Other Grounds for Termination of Parental Rights when Child has a Limited or Full Guardian:

 Parental rights may also be terminated in the Family Division of Circuit Court if a minor is under a limited or full guardianship and a parent has regularly and substantially failed to support and visit, contact or communicate with the minor for a period of two years or more.